 - While performing the duties of this job, the employee is frequently required to stand; walk; use hands to finger, handle, feel or operate objects, tools or controls; and reach with hands and arms.
 The employee is frequently required to sit; climb or balance; stoop, kneel, crouch, or crawl; talk or hear; employee is occasionally required to have the ability to use the sense of smell

-- Frequently remove and replace manhole lids, weighing approximately 100 pounds, using a manhole cover removal tool and may occasionally lift and/or move up to 50 pounds
+- Frequently remove and replace manhole lids, weighing approximately 100 lbs, using a manhole cover removal tool and may occasionally lift and/or move up to 50 pounds

 - Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus